vmware/alb-sdk/python/avi/migrationtools/nsxt_converter/README.md

   --patch PATCH         Run config_patch please provide location of patch.yaml --prefix PREFIX       Prefix for objects
-  --segroup SEGROUP     Update the available segroup ref with the custom ref --traffic_state       Traffic state on all migrated VS VIPs.
-The default is 'enable'.
+  --segroup SEGROUP     Update the available segroup ref with the custom ref --traffic_enabled     Traffic Enabled on all migrated VS VIPs --vs_filter VS_FILTER
-  --vs_filter VS_FILTER
                         comma separated names of virtualservices.
                         Note: If patch data is supplied, vs_name should match the new name given in it --vs_level_status     Add columns of vs reference and overall skipped settings in status excel sheet -s {enable,deactivate}, --vs_state {enable,deactivate}
-                        State of created VS. The default is 'deactivate'.
+                        State of created VS
-                        'enable' value means VS will be migrated with enable state.
-Recommended for VSs with non shared vip's.
-Do not use IF LB configs are having shared VIP's.
-(Default 'traffic_state' is 'enable', recommended - traffic_state should be set to 'deactivate')
-                        'deactivate' value means VS will be migrated with inactive state.
-Recommended and default for VSs with shared vip's.
-(Default 'traffic_state' is 'enable', recommended - traffic_state should be kept as 'enable')
   ```